-- The layout of the site must provide for the safe movement of passenger, service, and emergency vehicles through the site. - b.
-Nonresidential projects that will be served by delivery vehicles must provide a clear route for such vehicles with appropriate geometric design to allow turning and backing for a minimum of a vehicle with
+- a.
+The layout of the site must provide for the safe movement of passenger, service, and emergency vehicles through the site. b.
+Nonresidential projects that the safe movement of passenger. - b.
+Nonresidential projects that will be served by delivery vehicles must provide a clear route for such vehicles with appropriate geometric design to allow turning and backing for a minimum of a vehicle with a wheelbase of 40 feet.

-- a wheelbase of 40 feet. - Clear routes of access must be provided and maintained for c. emergency vehicles to and around buildings and must be posted with appropriate signage (fire lane - no parking). - d.
-The layout and design of parking areas must provide for safe and convenient circulation of vehicles throughout the lot. - The location or height of proposed structures and the proposed uses thereof 2. will not be detrimental to other public or private development in the neighborhood. - The provision for on-site landscaping provides adequate protection to 3. neighboring properties from detrimental features of the development.
+Clear routes of access must be provided and maintained for emergency vehicles to and around buildings and must be posted with appropriate signage (fire lane - no parking).

+d.
+The layout and design of parking areas must provide for safe and convenient circulation of vehicles throughout the lot.

+- The location or height of proposed structures and the proposed uses thereof will not be detrimental to other public or private development in the neighborhood. - 3.
+The provision for on-site landscaping provides adequate protection to neighboring properties from detrimental features of the development.
 The development must provide for the buffering of adjacent uses where there is a transition from one type of use to another use and for screening of mechanical equipment and service and storage areas.